muratk3n/thirdwave/en/2015/01/money-and-honeys.md

 ---

-♫ ♬Wake up in the morning ♫ ♬ take a money shower ♫ ♬Ba-Bad Boy money (Uh-huh) Martin and Will (That's right)♫ ♬ My face good money, they should put me on the bill (C'mon)Gettin with model chicks ♫ ♬ throwin' minks on the toddlers (You know it)♫ ♬ NASDAQ money ♫ ♬ Dow Jones Combs (C'mon man)
+♫ ♬Wake up in the morning ♫
+ ♬ take a money shower ♫
+   ♬Ba-Bad Boy money (Uh-huh)
+   Martin and Will (That's right)♫
+  ♬ My face good money, they should put me on the bill (C'mon) Gettin with model chicks ♫

-at

-January 26, 2015
+  ♬ throwin' minks on the toddlers (You know it)♫
+  ♬ NASDAQ money ♫
+  ♬ Dow Jones Combs (C'mon man)